Calculating PSD from a Time-history File

 1. Divide the time-history file into frames of equal time length

-First, the time-history file should be divided into frames of equal time length.
+First, the time-history file is divided into frames of equal time length.
 The lines of resolution and sample rate determine the width of each frame.
 There are two samples per analysis line.

 Using a sample rate that is an exponential of 2 (2n) usually results in a PSD with lines spaced at a convenient interval.
 This is important to remember when selecting an initial sample rate.